Fiorello H. LaGuardia High School: Dance

-The Dance Department is based strictly on pre-conservatory-based training in the field of dance.
+The Dance Department is based on pre-conservatory-based training in the field of dance.
 Students spend the first two years training solely in classical ballet and the combined modern techniques of Graham and Horton.
-In their junior year they are given the opportunity to take musical theater and tap classes.
-Beyond that, the junior class performs for the first time junior year.
-The second semester of junior year they take a choreography class in which they create pieces of their own to perform.
-Senior year, the dancers take career management classes to support their success and take part in two performances: the Winter Showcase and the Graduation Dance Concert of the spring.
+In their junior year, they may take musical theater and tap classes.
+The junior class performs for the first time junior year.
+The second semester of junior year, they take a choreography class in which they create pieces of their own to perform.
+Senior year, the dancers take career-management classes and perform in the Winter Showcase and the Graduation Dance Concert.

 Alumni of the program include Desmond Richardson and Suzanne Vega.

-Technical theater

-The Technical Theater Studio is a professional training program that provides students with the skills and techniques necessary to pursue a career in technical theater.
-Concepts and aesthetics are taught using contemporary teaching methods that utilize state-of-the-art equipment.
-Professionally produced events in the concert hall, thrust-stage theater, and black-box theater provide students with practical hands-on work experiences.